MarcyAnna/Maryskas-Amazing-Recipes/README.md

     - return to mainpage to search for more recipes
 - Log out (website will keep user logged in locally if network tab still open)

+##### Testing
+- Utilizes Flask unittest
+- Create a separate postgresql database for running the tests - database name "recipes_test"
+- To run tests in the command line, make sure to export the RECIPE_API_KEY
+- Run "python -m unittest test_app.py" to run tests